NAME0x0/Tangled/README.md

 - Move your mouse to interact with the particles
 - Use the Hue slider to change the color of the particles
 - Click "Spawn Entangled Window" to create a new window that synchronizes with the current one
-- Watch as particle systems in different windows influence each other
+- Watch as particle systems in different windows influence each other through entanglement forces

 ## Troubleshooting